rootbeerking/Tilengine/docs/sprites.md

 ## Sprite drawing order

 By default, each sprite activated is added to the end of a list of sprites that are drawn from first to last, following [painter's algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm).
-That means dat sprites added later will overlap the ones added first.
+That means that sprites added later will overlap the ones added first.
 For example if sprites 0, 1, 2, 3 are added in sequence:

 ```
 0 -> 1 -> 2 -> 3